Efficlose

 Audit Trails: Tracking Every Access to Patient Records

-EffiClose maintains a full audit log of access events across the platform, exportable for compliance review.
-When something goes wrong—or when a regulator asks what happened—the answer is in the log.
+Efficlose maintains a full audit log of access events across the platform, exportable for compliance review.
+When something goes wrong — or when a regulator asks what happened — the answer is in the log.

 Training Staff on Secure AI Utilization